The University of Chicago Policy on Title IX Sexual Harassment

 The Havens are self-contained centers located near London hospitals which are dedicated to providing assistance to victims of sexual assault.
 Among other things, the Havens offer forensic medical examinations, first aid, advice, emergency contraception, medical aftercare, and specialist support (e.g., counseling, psychology, and advocacy).

 The Havens locations are: Camberwell Haven, near to King’s College Hospital (south); Whitechapel Haven, near to Royal London Hospital (east); and Paddington Haven, near to St Mary’s Hospital (west).
-Before visiting any of the Havens, you must first call 020-3299-6900 (available 24/7) to make an appointment.
+For urgent advice and appointments, call 020-3299-6900 (available 24/7).
+For non-urgent information, call 020-3299-1599.

 Marine Biological Laboratory (Woods Hole, Massachusetts)